Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 route distinguishes loading, success and error states.
 Tables become scrollable on small screens and the active navigation link is highlighted with a subtle hover effect.

+## Live Agent Heartbeat

+The **Agents** page polls `/admin/agents` every 15 seconds to keep the list current.
+The "Last Seen" column shows how long ago an agent checked in using `date-fns` for relative timestamps.

 ## Commands Interface